 A Geek in China is an engaging book that will guide you through all this.
 Starting from the mandatory historical introduction, essential to understanding China’s current development, to switch to the complexity of the Chinese language, divided between Mandarin and Cantonese, to the local religion to the rich and old culture that touches anything from the food to the literature to the martial arts.

 An intriguing chapter is the one talking about Chinese character and society, something that has always fascinated me.
 In order to have a smooth living in China, doing business or just get along with Chinese people, it’s very important that you acknowledge and respect their way of life and human interaction.

 Reads the book: “Humility, politeness and respect are an integral part of Chinese culture, and understanding how the Chinese exhibit these traits will enable you to integrate smoothly into Chinese society.”

 In your life in China, you will soon realize that personal values and the community play a pivotal role.
 Chinese people, Christensen writes, “find comfort in associating with a group that shares common values, goals and tastes.
 Getting along with others is of utmost importance in Chinese society.”

 Showing respect for another person’s reputation, being careful on how to express your own opinions, giving the right time to develop a relationship or a meeting, be it personal or business, will gain you a long way in China.

-  You might be traveling for a vacation or living in China for work, but in order to get along and integrate in the complicated Chinese culture and society, you need to adapt to their core values.
-Especially if you come from a Western country, where business is usually ran in a hasty way and an individual way of life is more common.
+You might be travelling for a vacation or living in China for work, but in order to get along and integrate into the complicated Chinese culture and society, you need to adapt to their core values.
+Especially if you come from a Western country, where a business is usually run in a hasty way and an individual way of life is more common.